-Innovation can and does happen in unpredictable or chaotic environments in which people are regularly firefighting, jumping to solutions without testing, risking failing to supply customers and where processes are not in control, stable or predictable, but it’s not ideal.
-Systemic Innovation requires focus, structure and tools to help teams develop their ideas, this is where quality methods can help create the right environment for the innovation and quality tools to help deliver innovation.
+Innovation can, and does happen in unpredictable or chaotic environments in which people are regularly firefighting, jumping to solutions without testing, risking failing to supply customers, and where processes are not in control, stable or predictable, but it’s not ideal.
+Systemic innovation requires focus, structure and tools to help teams develop their ideas.
+This is where quality methods can help create the right environment for the tools needed to help deliver innovation.

 Understand where you are today.
 Innovation is more likely to happen and be noticed in an environment where:

-In this stage use quality tools such as Pareto charts, control charts or flowcharts to help gather useful data to understand the process, understand your customers, your competitors, market trends and any other data that will support the business case for the work.
-This information will help you support the context of the innovation, and develop provide useful insights to help define the overall goal of the innovation.
+In this stage, use quality tools such as Pareto charts, control charts or flowcharts to help gather useful data to understand the process, your customers, your competitors, market trends, and any other data that will support the business case for the work.
+This information will help you support the context of the innovation, and provide useful insights to help define the overall goal of the innovation.

-Agree which type of innovation you are working on for each project.
-Breakdown the overall goal for the innovation into practical objectives.
+Agree on which type of innovation you are working on for each project.
+Break down the overall goal for the innovation into practical objectives.
 This will help focus the innovation.

 Having established what you are aiming for, you are now in a great position to select the appropriate method/s for the innovation.

-Think about using a quality improvement methodology such as structured problems solving or lean six sigma to provide the overall structure.
+Think about using a quality improvement methodology such as structured problem solving or Lean Six Sigma to provide the overall structure.

 Creative thinking methods work well here.
 If you are looking to extend an existing product range or service, quality methods such as TRIZ, structured idea generation, or Lateral Thinking are all great methods for evolving existing scenarios.

-By its very nature, it’s the big investment, it requires a dedicated programme and a consistent quality method such as Design for Six Sigma, founded on PDSA, with goals, roles and responsibilities clearly articulated and agreed.
+By its very nature, it’s the big investment; it requires a dedicated programme, and a consistent quality method such as Design for Six Sigma, founded on PDSA with goals, roles, and responsibilities clearly articulated and agreed upon.
 Align the work to your organisation’s strategy – your chances of success are increased when you have leadership commitment.
 And, as in all forms of innovation, you must be prepared to take risks and fail.

-These are not concepts which are typically embraced by organisations, but remember it took James Dyson 5,127 attempts to create the bag-less vacuum and Thomas Edison 50,000 experiments to develop the battery!
+These are not concepts typically embraced by organisations, but remember – it took James Dyson 5,127 attempts to create the bagless vacuum and Thomas Edison 50,000 experiments to develop the battery!

 Quality methods such as Lean Six Sigma have implementation built into the method.
 In other situations, planning implementation and integrating into daily process management are required.